spatialos/UnrealGDK/SpatialGDK/Documentation/content/cross-server-rpcs.md

 #### How to disable warnings for unresolved parameters in an RPC (using Blueprints)

-To disable these warnings on an RPC in a Blueprint, in the **Details** panel of the event, click the eye in the top-right, and make sure **Show All Advanced Details** is ticked.
-The **Allow Unresolved Parameters** field in the panel will appear.
+To disable these warnings on an RPC in a Blueprint:
+1. In the **Details** panel of the event, select the eye in the top-right.
+2. Check the **Show All Advanced Details** option.
+The panel now displays the **Allow Unresolved Parameters** field.

 <br/>------<br/>
 _2019-06-06 Page updated with editorial review_